juanxo90/MAGCPD/README.md

 The GUI requires as an input data:

 a) GEOtiff image with the magnetic data.
+Also, old Geosoft 2-byte (signed integer) binary grid are other format to the program.
+It is important to notice that the square window need to be exported from Oasis Montaj as “Geosoft short” grid type.

 b) Flight altitude of the data acquisition in km.